 2. In certain countries, late applications can be accepted within one month before the start of the academic year.
-In this case, they are only dedicated to those students that are not required to apply for a visa.
-So EU students will be able to apply late for an EU destination, but non-EU students will not.
+In this case, they are only available for those students who are not required to apply for a visa.
+So EU/EEA students will be able to apply late for an EU destination, but non-EU/EEA students will not.

-4. Late applications don’t guarantee that you'll be offered an actual place in the degree programme, your eligibility will still be determined based on your qualifications.
+4. Late applications don’t guarantee that you'll be offered an actual place in the study programme; your eligibility will still be determined based on your qualifications.

 Check the common application requirements when applying for a university abroad.

-Universities offering online Masters allow you to apply any time throughout the year.
+Some online courses offered by universities allow you to apply at any time throughout the year.
 The number of courses without a deadline varies from one university to another.
-Here are a few university examples to consider:
+Here are a few universities to consider:

 Tips for a successful late application

-- In case you missed the regular application, adjust your motivation essay to the situation.
-The time of your late application is different than the initial one and there are other facts in your life at the time.
-Tutors are expecting to see content that refers to the present, so focus on your motivational essay and make it realistic.
+1. In case you missed the regular application, adjust your motivation essay to the situation.
+The date of your late application is different than the initial one and there are other facts in your life at the time.
+Tutors are expecting to see content that refers to the present, so focus on your motivation essay and make it realistic.

-- Plan your schedule properly, since there is a limited time frame even for the late registration.
+2. Plan your schedule properly, since there is a limited time frame even for the late registration.
 If you still have to take the language exam, for example, you should take into consideration that it takes around three weeks for the results to be available and sent to the university.
 That’s why you should normally take the language exam several months before you start the application or before the application deadline.